dimsemenov/Magnific-Popup/website/documentation.md

 ## Ajax Type

 To create such type of popup, first of define the path to the file that you wish to display and select `ajax` type of the popup.
 Popup itself should be styled in exactly the same way as an [inline popup type](#inline_type).

+**Important note:** in HTML file that you load there should be only one root element.

 {% highlight html %}
 <a href="path-to-file.html" class="ajax-popup-link">Show inline popup</a>